roscoe81/la_marzocco_homebridge/README.md

 The machine API is subject to change and could render the project non-functional.

-The project has only implemented a subset of the machineÕs API capabilities, to focus on the ones that benefit the most from Siri integration.
+The project has only implemented a subset of the machine's API capabilities, to focus on the ones that benefit the most from Siri integration.

 ## License